Railways in

 - Trem das Águas São Lourenço to Soledade de Minas

 (10km, narrow gauge).
-Usually steam hauled (Site in Portuguese)
+Usually steam hauled (Site mainly in

 - ABPF Campinas tourist line between Campinas